ZachGoldberg/zachsLapRender/README.md

 GOPro + Harrys Laptimer + Python => consume your track videos with a smile on your face

+#Installation
+Requirements:
+ OpenCV (for video swizzling)
+ ffmpeg (for audio processing and muxing) python libs in requirements.txt

 # Usage
 --analyze  -- only output some statistics about the input data file